 Also, more people in Lincoln Square choose to walk to work each day (20.0%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Lincoln Square neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Lincoln Square neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 14.5% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.4% of all neighborhoods in America.

 Did you know that the Lincoln Square neighborhood has more Dominican and Lithuanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 23.7% of this neighborhood's residents have Dominican ancestry and 1.7% have Lithuanian ancestry.